-U.S. corporations are subject to current U.S. corporate tax on their worldwide income.
-This means that any income-regardless of whether sourced in the United States or elsewhere-earned by a U.S. corporation was subject to U.S. federal income tax and must be reported on the U.S. corporation's federal income tax return (the IRS Form 1120).
-In addition, income a U.S. corporation generated through the activities of a foreign subsidiary corporation, was subject to U.S. tax either under an anti-deferral regime or when repatriated.
-Tax reform introduced significant changes to the taxation of multinational corporations, including a shift from a system of worldwide taxation with deferral to a quasi-territorial system, featuring a participation exemption regime with current taxation of certain foreign subsidiary income, including a minimum tax on most foreign subsidiary earnings, and new measures to combat erosion of the U.S. tax base.
+US corporations are subject to current US corporate tax on their worldwide income.
+This means that any income regardless of whether sourced in the United States or elsewhere-earned by a US corporation is subject to US federal income tax and must be reported on the US corporation's federal income tax return (the IRS Form 1120).

+In addition, income a US corporation generated through the activities of a foreign subsidiary corporation, is subject to US tax either under a quasi-territorial system, featuring a participation exemption regime with current taxation of certain foreign subsidiary income, including a minimum tax on most foreign subsidiary earnings, and new measures to combat erosion of the US tax base.

 In addition, the United States employs a "classical tax system."
-In addition to the corporation being subject to tax on its earnings, noncorporate shareholders of the corporation are subject to tax if and to the extent such earnings are distributed as dividends.
+In addition to the corporation being subject to tax on its earnings, noncorporate (and some corporate) shareholders of the corporation are subject to tax if and to the extent such earnings are distributed as dividends.
 As discussed above, such dividends to foreign shareholders generally are subject to 30 percent withholding tax, although withholding may be reduced or even eliminated entirely under the auspices of an applicable income tax treaty.